IBM-Bluemix-Docs/ComposeForJanusGraph/janusgraph-hosted-notes.md

 # JanusGraph Hosted Notes

 {{site.data.keyword.composeForJanusGraph_full}} is a hosted service, so ensuring deployments are secure differs in a few cases from JanusGraph running on a dedicated server.
-This topic highlights those differences and variations.
-Most of these changes affect how the Gremlin language queries work.

 ## Sandboxes